-The supervision of PhD dissertations and MA research papers or theses is also an important part of my teaching.
-I have supervised, or am currently supervising, students with projects that concern human reproduction (especially medically assisted reproduction), parenthood, gender and feminism, trust or related concepts, autonomy or related concepts, and moral responsibility.
+Graduate and postdoctoral supervision is an important part of my teaching.
+I have supervised, or am currently supervising, projects that concern medically assisted or unassisted reproduction, adoption, gender, race, public health, trust or related concepts, autonomy or related concepts, moral responsibility, fiduciary relationship, and harmful speech.

 Veromi Arsiradam, Philosophy, Western.
 A Duty to Adopt?
 On the Ethics and Politics of Adoption, defended August 2018.
 Currently a student in the JD program at Osgoode Hall law school.

 Reuven Brandt, Philosophy, Western.
 Gamete Provision and Moral Responsibility, defended January 2015.
-As of July 2017, Assistant Professor, tenure track, in the Department of Philosophy, UC San Diego; formerly, Research Associate in Ethics, Lancaster University (January 2015-17).
+Currently Assistant Professor, tenure track, in the Department of Philosophy, UC San Diego; formerly, Research Associate in Ethics, Lancaster University (January 2015-17).

 Angel Petropanagos, Philosophy, Western.
 Fertility Preservation Technologies for Women: A Feminist Ethical Analysis, defended May 2013.
 Currently a full-time clinical ethicist at the William Osler Health System, Toronto, Canada; formerly, a postdoctoral researcher at NovelTech Ethics, Dalhousie University.

 Katy Fulfer, co-supervised with H. Fielding, Philosophy, Western.
 Hannah Arendt and Feminist Agency, defended December 2012.
-Currently Assistant Professor, tenure track, in the Department of Philosophy, Waterloo University; formerly (2013-16), Sophia M. Libman NEH Professor of the Humanities, Hood College.
+Currently Assistant Professor, tenure track, in the Department of Philosophy at Waterloo University; formerly (2013-16), Sophia M. Libman NEH Professor of the Humanities, Hood College.